In the 17 years before I founded my own practice, I found that fees are usually one of the top worries for people seeking assistance.

 – Dealing with any HMRC correspondence throughout the year.
 You can then concentrate on other matters.

 – Issuing reminders to you for upcoming tax deadlines.

-There are three key points you should consider when engaging an accountant:
+There are three key points you should consider:

 1) What are their qualifications?